Tetraslam/consciousness/README.md

 **The Problem:** Biological brains are inherently noisy (e.g., ~20% neural spike timing variability), yet they produce stable, unified conscious experiences.
 Furthermore, higher-order cognition, like recursive thought (thinking about thinking), would cause noise to accumulate exponentially, rendering such thought impossible without a corrective mechanism.

-**Our Insight:** Consciousness is not a mysterious epiphenomenon but rather the *subjective experience* of a crucial computational process: **error correction applied to recursive neural computations.**
+**My Insight:** Consciousness is not a mysterious epiphenomenon but rather the *subjective experience* of a crucial computational process: **error correction applied to recursive neural computations.**

 **The Mechanism (Inspired by Grid Cells & Predictive Coding):

 1.  **Recursive Processing**: Thoughts influence subsequent thoughts (`x(t) = f(x(t-1)) + noise`).
 2.  **Noise Accumulation**: Without correction, the error `ε(t)` grows, potentially exponentially if the system is sensitive (i.e., `|∂f/∂x| > 1`).
 3.  **Error Correction (EC)**: The brain employs mechanisms (analogous to grid cell phase encoding or predictive coding hierarchies) to detect and correct these errors.
 This involves redundant representations and voting/consensus mechanisms to reconstruct the true signal from noisy instances.
-4.  **Phase Transition**: A critical level of error correction strength (EC > ~0.3 in our models) is required to stabilize recursive thought in the presence of significant biological noise.
+4.  **Phase Transition**: A critical level of error correction strength (EC > ~0.3 in my models) is required to stabilize recursive thought in the presence of significant biological noise.
 This leads to a sharp phase transition from a chaotic, unstable (unconscious-like) state to a stable, coherent (conscious-like) state.

 ---

 ## 🔬 Key Computational Results & Validations

-Our simulations and analyses (`simulations/` and `scripts/` folders) provide strong evidence for this theory:
+My simulations and analyses (`simulations/` and `scripts/` folders) provide strong evidence for this theory:

 1.  **Exponential Error Growth Confirmed**:
     *   `scripts/generate_error_accumulation_plot.py` demonstrates that without EC, recursive computations with a gain > 1 quickly devolve due to noise.